imszofko/PSA-Implementation/README.md

 ## Installation Instructions

 The code can be downloaded from **https://github.com/imszofko/PSA-Implementation.git** or the **assignment page** in canvas.
-Once the code is downloaded, you can unzip the files and save contents into a folder.
+Once the zip folder is downloaded, you can unzip the files and save contents into a folder.
 - Recommended you open the folder in the editor of your choice.
 - Recommended you have **Biopython** package installed